-Optimal pediatric neurosurgical emergency care is delivered when a board eligible or board certified (BE/BC) neurosurgeon performs necessary lifesaving and stabilizing neurosurgical interventions and procedures for a pediatric patient prior to elective transfer to a pediatric hospital when that transfer will result in a significant delay.
-Regional hospitals and trauma centers, children's hospitals, and state legislatures should work collaboratively with their neurosurgeons to develop the financial and capital infrastructure, medico-legal protections, appropriate credentialing profiles, and efficient triage and transfer protocols to insure emergent neurosurgical intervention is provided for the pediatric patient at the earliest opportunity.
+Optimal pediatric neurosurgical emergency care is delivered when a BE/BC Neurosurgeon performs necessary lifesaving and stabilizing neurosurgical interventions and procedures for a pediatric patient prior to elective transfer to a pediatric hospital when that transfer will result in a significant delay.
+Regional hospitals and trauma centers, children's hospitals, and state legislatures should work collaboratively with their neurosurgeons to develop the financial and capital infrastructure, medicolegal protections, appropriate credentialing profiles, and efficient triage and transfer protocols to insure emergent neurosurgical intervention is provided for the pediatric patient at the earliest opportunity.